"

 David Colameco, M.Ed.

 Molybdenum is used as an alloying element to increase hardenability and improve wear resistance in metal alloys.
-Molybdenum is also used for creep resistance in fabrications such as pipes that will be under pressure and elevated temperatures for long periods of time in service.
-Creep is the stretching and deformation of a fabrication’s shape over time at elevated temperatures.
-For refineries and other chemical processing plants that use high temperatures to process their products, it is very important that the tanks and pipes that are transporting these products maintain their shape over time.
+Molybdenum is also used for creep resistance—creep is the stretching and deformation of a fabrication’s shape over time when at elevated temperatures—in fabrications such as pipes that will are under pressure and elevated temperatures for long periods of time in service..
+For refineries and other chemical processing plants that use high temperatures to process their products, it is very important that the tanks and pipes that are transporting the products maintain their shape over time.

-Chrome-moly alloys also come in many shapes that you are familiar with such as plates and pipes.
-Like stainless steel, chrome-moly alloys require more cleanliness than mild steel does.
-Proper fit up and cleanliness is important to a good weld of chrome-moly.
+Chrome-moly (chromium molybdenum alloy) alloys come in many shapes that you are familiar with, such as plates and pipes.
+Like stainless steel, chrome-moly alloys require more cleanliness than mild steel does prior to welding.
+Therefore, proper fit up and cleanliness is important to a good weld of chrome-moly.

-In general, chrome-moly is used in structural applications such as roll cages for race cars, and in high temperature and pressure applications such as piping for refineries.
-Chrome-moly is also used in applications such as chain links due to the increased wear resistance that chrome-moly provides, however as a welder you would likely see it in the first two general applications of roll cages and high temperature and pressure piping.
+In general, chrome-moly is used in structural applications, such as roll cages for race cars, and in high-temperature and high-pressure applications, such as piping for refineries.
+Chrome-moly is also used in applications such as chain links due to the increased wear resistance that chrome-moly provides; however, as a welder you would not likely see it in this application.

-GTAW, GMAW, FCAW and SMAW are used for welding chrome-moly alloys in industry, however each specific industry that uses chrome-moly will dictate which process is acceptable.
+GTAW, GMAW, FCAW, and SMAW are used for welding chrome-moly alloys in industry.
+However, each specific industry or provider that uses chrome-moly will dictate which process is acceptable.

-In the racing industry, GTAW is required by the National Hot Rod Association (NHRA) when welding alloy 4130, while NASCAR on the other hand, uses GMAW-S when welding chrome-moly for its cars (Uttrachi, 2018).
-For pipe welding, welding consumable manufacturers such as Hobart recommend SMAW and FCAW as the recommended processes (Hobart Brothers, 2023).
+For instance, in the racing industry, GTAW is required by the National Hot Rod Association (NHRA) when welding alloy 4130.
+On the other hand, the National Association for Stock Car Auto Racing (NASCAR) requests the use of GMAW-S when welding chrome-moly for its cars (Uttrachi, 2018).
+For pipe welding, welding consumable manufacturers such as Hobart Filler Metals recommend the SMAW and FCAW processes (Hobart Brothers, n.d.).

 definition